raspberrypilearning/sprint/en/step_4.md

 --- task ---

-Create a new `time`{:class="blockdata"} variable, and move it to the center of your stage.
+Create a new `time`{:class="block3variables"} variable.
+It will appear on the stage.
+Drag it to the top-left corner.

 ![time variable in the centre of the stage](images/sprint-timer-create.png)